 Each hut location has two bunkhouses with bunk beds and a futon sleeping a total of 6 people in each bunkhouse.
 The only exception is Hatch Hut where there are three bunkhouses sleeping 6, 4, and 2 respectively.

+Yes.
 Please give us a call to discuss your specific situation.
 We will do our best to accommodate your group.

 Yes.
 There is a separate designed route that shows where eBikes can ride.
 Each hut has a gas-or propane powered generator to charge your eBike so you have a full battery to continue to the next hut.
 Please respect other guests at the hut and do not use generators after 10:00pm.
 Extra gas for the generator will be available alongside the generator if needed.
 Please do NOT plug your eBikes into the outlets in the huts.

 Yes.
 We have plenty of parking at each hut.
 We have comfortable chairs and relaxing hammocks that will be waiting for you to kick back, pick up a book or just sit and enjoy the beautiful, peaceful backcountry.
+You need to book the semi-private or full private option to use the parking so we can control the number of cars at each hut.
+If you have questions please call our office at 702-596-2953 option 1.

 Yes.
 When booking your reservation, you will be given the option to book a single bed.